The Process Makes The Difference

 Next we deploy to production.
 It might be just a single release or the entire project.
 Either way, we make sure that everyone involved understands what is going on, what is expected of them and, if there is training required, we can handle that as well.
 We don’t stop here.
-Even if this was the final release, we acknowledge that additional support may be needed.
-We begin work on any updates or changes now ready for development.
+If needed, we begin work on any new updates or changes that came up after the development phase.
 In conclusion, Spud is always here for our clients.